 Yes.
-Do you?
-Seriously, I probably average 6-8 hours of sleep a night (I am a light sleeper and suffer from horrible insomnia when I am working on something interesting).
+Seriously, I probably average 6 hours of sleep a night (I am a light sleeper and suffer from horrible insomnia when I am working on something interesting).

 How long did it take you to learn all this stuff?

 I have been learning my whole life.
 I’m just a little bit more organized about keeping what I learn than most.
-I purposely write blog posts or make decks of flash cards when I want to remember something I’ve learned.
-I keep notebooks with ideas and resources to investigate.
+I purposely write blog posts or agree to give talks on a particular topic when I want to remember something I’ve learned.
+I keep lists with ideas and resources to investigate.
 I follow up on leads.
 I compare tools to look for the most appropriate to learn.
 Actively, I’ve been blogging about what I’ve learned since 2007.
 So as far as accelerated learning, I guess I’ve been at this since 2007.
-Many of my resources (like the mindmaps) are a slow accumulation of knowledge over time.
+Many of my resources are a slow accumulation of knowledge over time.

 How do you get so much done?

-First, I watch no television.
+I watch no live television.
 None.
 Really.
 Not even the news.
 There is no television reception at our house and we like it that way.
 The average American watches 34 hours of television a week in 2011 (Nielsen Research figures).
 Want to reclaim your life?
-Turn off your TV.
-Also, I have an assistant that I pay out of pocket to deal with the little stuff I don’t want to do myself.
-For example, she will take a year’s worth of tweets and organize them into categories and subcategories.
-Then I’ll republish these collections in blog posts and mindmaps.
-When you run out of time of your own, it’s time to hire an assistant to outsource those tasks that can be done by another talented human being.
+Turn off your TV and stay away from YouTube binging.

 Do you still teach classes at a college?